Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Learning Phases

-In \wlt, copying is increasingly the dominant error mode, plateauing between $7-15$B tokens processed at up to $56.3\%$ of model outputs.
-We observe two main variants of copying: \emph{context copying}, where the model copies one of the few-shot examples, and \emph{source word copying}, where the model copies the source word.
-We consider context copying a less \emph{targeted} variant, with source word copying indicating that the model has learned to attend to the right part of the prompt.
+In \wlt, copying is increasingly the dominant error mode, plateauing between $7-15$B tokens processed at up to $56.3\%$ of model outputs (\cref{fig:copying_error_mode}).
+We observe two main variants of copying: \emph{context copying}, where the model copies a few-shot example, and \emph{source word copying}, where it copies the source word.
+We consider context copying less \emph{targeted}, as source word copying indicates that the model attends to the right part of the prompt.

 During Phase I, copying becomes more targeted.
 As shown in \cref{fig:copying_error_mode}, the rate of context copying rises to $33.6\%$ of outputs until $6.7$B tokens processed, and then falls for the rest of training.
 The rate of source word copying begins to rise later, overtaking context copying after $7.5$B tokens.
 A similar pattern appears in the repetition task, where context copying is even more prevalent, but also decays more quickly over training (see Appendix \cref{fig:app_copy_rates_full}).